 10. Remember that no homeschooler has it all together.

-And finally, it’s all too easy to get discouraged by the challenges of homeschooling and to compare yourself to Suzie Homeschooler who has the perfect children, is always patient and who never struggles with patience.
+And finally, it’s all too easy to get discouraged by the challenges of homeschooling and to compare yourself to Suzie Homeschooler, who has the perfect children, is always patient, and never struggles with patience.
 But Suzie Homeschooler is a mythical creature, and while there are many homeschoolers who are confident, joyful homeschoolers, none of us have it all together.
 We all struggle with patience and discipline and fear and remembering what’s really important sometimes; we’re just able to work through those feelings and embrace the joys of homeschooling instead.

 Don’t be afraid to reach out to the homeschooler who you think does it perfectly.
 Share your struggles and ask her how she handles those same feelings; I have a feeling you’ll walk away encouraged by her real story rather than discouraged by myth!

 Discover even more encouragement, advice, and practical resources in the You Can Do It Too package, which includes stories from 25 homeschoolers, a mini ebook with details about our homeschooling method, and many great printables!

 What advice would YOU give to a new homeschooler?
 Anything I missed?